mcous/gatsby-starter-netlify-cms/src/pages/about/index.md

 interpersonal change.
 He has participated in several group and solo shows throughout New York City and California, most recently at the Brooklyn Academy of Music and the Minan Gallery in Los Angeles.
 Salvador is a 2016 Laundromat Project Create Change Fellow.
-He is available for art shows and public speaking engagements; for inquires please contact <sal@salmunoz.com>.
+He is available for art shows and public speakin engagements; for inquires please contact <mailto:sal@salmunoz.com>.